Omnisend for Woocommerce (WordPress)

 Step 1.
 Navigate to your WordPress Admin Dashboard, go to the Plugins page → Add New→ search for Omnisend for WooCommerce plugin and select it.

 Step 4.
 You'll land on the page shown below.
-If you have an Omnisend account, you should have an empty brand created there already, as explained here.
-If so, click 'Connect your account' button.
-If you're just starting to use Omnisend and that's the first store you're connecting to Omnisend, click 'Create new account' button:
+If you have an Omnisend account, you should already have an empty store created there, as explained here.
+If so, click the 'Connect your account' button.
+If you're starting to use Omnisend and that's the first store you're connecting to Omnisend, click the 'Create new account' button:

 Step 5.
-If you've selected 'Connect your account' option and you have an empty brand to connect the store to, you'll see the popup shown on the screenshot below.
-If you've selected 'Create new account' option, you'll need to go through the Account Registration process first, then you'll see the same popup.
-Click 'Approve' button.
+If you've selected the 'Connect your account' option and have an empty store to connect the store to, you'll see the popup shown in the screenshot below.
+If you've selected the 'Create new account' option, you'll need to go through the Account Registration process first; then you'll see the same popup.
+Click the 'Approve' button.
 If you don't land on this page and an error is shown instead, go to our Troubleshooting section.

 Step 6.
 That's it!
 The plugin will send a Verification request to Omnisend, and the store will be connected.
 You'll land on the Brand Assets page: